Search Menu Globe Arrow Right Close

 Journal Club

 Journal Club is held monthly, hosted by a teaching faculty member and attended by faculty and fellows.
 The topics are selected by the attending physician and articles are assigned to each fellow.
-The fellows discuss the the content, scientific method and conclusions of the articles.
+The fellows discuss the content, scientific method and conclusions of the articles.

 Research